 This is a great way to highlight how the piano features in the pop world.

-Although the songs vary in complexity, most of these songs have chords that can be committed to memory, and with practice, you will most definitely hold the floor when it comes to entertaining.
+Although these pop songs to play on piano vary in complexity, most of these songs have chords that can be committed to memory, and with practice, you will most definitely hold the floor when it comes to entertaining.